3246251196/adtools_testing/README.md

 Standalone tests are also added to the final archive under the folder named "Standalone_Tests".

-Standalone tests to not have all 4 variants built.
+Standalone tests do not have all 4 variants built.
 The test framework invokes the "all" rule once.
 That will have to be handled manually, in the makefile, if desired.

+Also see the section `Standalone makefiles with integrated tests`, below.

 ### Integration into the test framework
 Alternatively, use the existing framework which attempts to make life